What’s going on in the neighborhood?

 Help put a roof over Atlas Cafe’s patrons’ heads

-Atlas Cafe opened its parklet for outdoor dining, thanks to the help of neighbors and friends.
-While they adore the design, the owners think it’s missing a little something: a lightweight roof.
+Atlas opened its parklet for outdoor dining thanks to the help of neighbors and friends.
+While they adore the design, the owners think it’s missing a little something: a lightweight roof for outdoor seating.
 If you’re so inclined, donate to make the owners’ dream come true.

 Chicken and waffles for the soul

 Prepare to be bowled over with flavor as another pop-up strikes at Mission Bowling Club on 3176 17th St. On Sunday, Sept.
 27 from 11 a.m. to 3 p.m., Oakland native Chef Ikeisha Fields serves up some comfort food favorites drawn from her own catering company, Soul Skillet Street Kitchen.
 Pre-order the garlic shrimp and grits, chicken and waffles, soy chorizo breakfast burrito, and custom drinks here.

 San Francisco-Marin Food Bank strikes its first union deal

 The foodbank, which has served over 1,000 households in the Mission and tens of thousands across the county, has stepped up to the plate in the wake of the devastating economic and food insecurity that came as a result of the coronavirus.
 Seventy-eight percent of members ratified their first three-year labor contract to ensure benefits on Sept.
 16. The Office and Professional Employees International Union, Local 29 (OPEIU), represents the foodbank employees.
 The contract is scheduled to be implemented in the next few weeks.